 The PPIs used to control GERD include:

 Other medications may also be effective for treating GERD and reducing your risk of esophageal stricture.
-They are:
+They include:

-- antacids: provide short-term relief by neutralizing acids in the stomach
+- antacids, which provide short-term relief by neutralizing acids in the stomach

-- sucralfate: provides a barrier that lines the esophagus and stomach to protect them from acidic stomach juices
+- sucralfate (Carafate), which coats the esophagus and stomach to protect them from acidic stomach juices